Singular Riemannian Foliations, variational problems and Principles of Symmetric Criticalities

 \subsection{Acknowledgments}

-The authors thank Jo\~ao Marcos do \'{O}, Llohann Speran\c{c}a, and Gustavo P. Ramos for fruitful conversations and Alexander Lytchak for some helpful preliminary questions.
+The authors thank Jo\~ao Marcos do \'{O}, Llohann Speran\c{c}a, Gustavo P. Ramos and Mateus M. Melo for fruitful conversations and Alexander Lytchak for some helpful preliminary questions.
 D. Corro also thanks Juan Carlos Fernández for productive discussions.
 We also thank the anonymous reviewer for his (her) various suggestions, which significantly contributed to improving article's presentation.

-\begin{itemize} \item M. M. Alexandrino was supported by grants \#22/16097-2 and \#2016/23746-6, S\~{a}o Paulo Research Foundation (FAPESP). \item L. F. Cavenaghi was partly supported by the SNSF-Project 200020E\_193062 and the DFG-Priority Program SPP 2026 and by the S\~{a}o Paulo Research Foundation grant \#2022/09603-9. \item D. Corro was supported by a UKRI Future Leaders Fellowship [grant number MR/W01176X/1; PI: J Harvey], by the DFG (281869850, RTG 2229 ``Asymptotic Invariants and Limits of Groups and Spaces''), a DGAPA postdoctoral Scholarship of the Institute of Mathematics of UNAM, and DFG-Eigene\-stelle Fellowship CO 2359/1-1. \end{itemize}
+\begin{itemize} \item M. M. Alexandrino was supported by grants \#22/16097-2 and \#2016/23746-6, S\~{a}o Paulo Research Foundation (FAPESP). \item L. F. Cavenaghi was partly supported by the SNSF-Project 200020E\_193062 and the DFG-Priority Program SPP 2026 and by the S\~{a}o Paulo Research Foundation grant \#2022/09603-9. \item D. Corro was supported by a uKRI Future Leaders Fellowship [grant number MR/W01176X/1; PI: J Harvey], by the DFG (281869850, RTG 2229 ``Asymptotic Invariants and Limits of Groups and Spaces''), a DGAPA postdoctoral Scholarship of the Institute of Mathematics of UNAM, and DFG-Eigene\-stelle Fellowship CO 2359/1-1. \end{itemize}